awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 The following documentation on creating a mask is adapted from Samantha Porter's "Supplemental Instructions on Background Masking" (file name: [Supplemental_Instructions_1_Background_Masking.pdf)](https://conservancy.umn.edu/handle/11299/172480).

 #### Create a background image in Microsoft PowerPoint
-- Open Microsoft PowerPoint.
-Create a blank presentation
+- Open Microsoft PowerPoint and create a blank presentation
+    - Delete the empty text boxes
-- Navigate to the Insert tab, click Pictures > This Device.
-Navigate to the set of images you want to create a mask for, select one of the images, and click Insert
+- Navigate to the Insert tab, click Pictures > This Device
+- Navigate to the set of images you want to create a mask for, select one of the images, and click Insert
 - Navigate to the Picture Format tab and make note of the image size, for example 7.5" by 11.25"
-- Navigate to the Insert tab, click Shapes > Rectangle.
-Drag to create a small rectangle
+- Navigate to the Insert tab, click Shapes > Rectangle
+- Drag to create a small rectangle and click on it
 - In the Shape Format tab, click Shape Outline > No Outline
 - In the Shape Format tab, click Shape Fill > Eyedropper
 - Click the eyedropper within your image's original background to select that color